FIWARE/tutorials.NGSI-LD/docs/ngsi-ld-operations.md

 }
 ```

-Combine the `options=keyValues` parameter and the `attrs` parameter to return a list of values.
+Combine the `format=simplified` parameter and the `attrs` parameter to return a list of values.

 ### List all Data Entities (verbose)